Sarah Hempel Irani

 Sarah Hempel Irani has been sculpting in clay and stone for more than twenty years.
 Her affinity for sacred and public art moves her to create figures that evoke a spiritual response and uphold cultural values.

-Sarah is proudest of two larger-than-life sculptures of the Virgin Mary and St. Joseph that she created for Our Lady of Mercy Catholic Church in Potomac, Maryland.
+Sarah created two larger-than-life sculptures of the Virgin Mary and St. Joseph for Our Lady of Mercy Catholic Church in Potomac, Maryland.
 In Renaissance tradition, she articulated the clay sculptures in her studio and then sent the plaster casts to an Italian marble-carving studio.
 The National Sculpture Society awarded Sarah the Edward Fenno Hoffman Prize for her work that “uplifts the human spirit,” and the renowned BBC art historian Sister Wendy Beckett commended her sculpture of a woman grieving the loss of a child.

 Kirilloff Design has created interpretive wayside exhibits for many of our country’s national parks and other prominent historical and cultural sites.
-Under the artistic lead of Irene Kirilloff, the studio will design and fabricate a wayside exhibit to accompany the bronzed sculpture that will tell the story of Claire McCardell’s extraordinary career.
+Under the artistic lead of Irene Kirilloff, the studio has designed and fabricated a wayside exhibit to accompany the bronzed sculpture that tells the story of Claire McCardell’s extraordinary career.